mje-nz/blog.mje.nz/_posts/2020-12-08-writing-better-python-code-automatically.md

       - id: pylint
 ```

-There are also other linters I haven't used, notably [Radon](https://radon.readthedocs.io/en/latest/), which complains if your code is too complex, and [Bandit](https://github.com/PyCQA/bandit), which checks for security flaws.
+There are also other linters I haven't used, notably [flake8-pytest-style](https://github.com/m-burst/flake8-pytest-style), which checks `pytest` tests, [Radon](https://radon.readthedocs.io/en/latest/), which complains if your code is too complex, and [Bandit](https://github.com/PyCQA/bandit), which checks for security flaws.

 ### Static typing